alisopp/KaraokeMusicVideoManager/README.md

 <br>

-## Questions/Problems/Ideas?
+## Still have a Question/Problem/Idea?

-If you still have any kind of questions, problems or great ideas send me an email, open an issue, open a pull-request.
+If you still have any kind of questions, problems or great ideas open an issue or open a pull-request.

 Have fun using this program!